ggujangi/ggu.system.ui/README.md

 <img align="right" src="https://user-images.githubusercontent.com/25583321/72768382-95f73f80-3c3a-11ea-96ad-a9a4598c7426.gif"/>

-- The lean back mode is for fullscreen experiences in which users won't be interacting heavily with the screen
+- The **lean back** mode is for fullscreen experiences in which users won't be interacting heavily with the screen
 - For example, watching a video.
-- When the user taps anywhere on the screen, the status bar appears
+- When the user taps anywhere on the screen, the system bar appears
 - Calling `setSystemUiVisibility()` with `SYSTEM_UI_FLAG_FULLSCREEN` and `SYSTEM_UI_FLAG_HIDE_NAVIGATION`
 - When the system bars re-appear, you can receive a callback to make other appropriate updates to your UI